Nusle Bridge: Position

 The bridge crosses, inter alia, Folimanka Park, Botič stream and the railway line from Prague main station to Smíchov.
 The majority of the bridge belongs to the administrative district of Prague 2.
 The section which lies to the south of the railway track below, however, belongs to Prague 4.

 History

 Construction began in 1967 and it opened on 22 February 1973 under the name Klement Gottwald Bridge (Czech: Most Klementa Gottwalda), honouring the late communist revolutionary and former president Klement Gottwald.

 Suicides

 A total of 200 to 300 people have been recorded to have taken their own life by jumping from the bridge, garnering the nickname "Suicide bridge".
 Since 2011, the deceased have been commemorated in the monument named Of One's Own Volition by Krištof Kintera, in the park below.

-The original safety railing was 1m high.
-In 1990, a 1.5m wide net was hung underneath the railing.
+The bridge was originally constructed with only a 1m high railing.
+In response to the high casualty rate, a 1.5m wide safety net was installed underneath the railing.
 Between 1996 and 1997, further fencing was added, heightening the barrier to 2.7 m.
 In 2007, the fencing was topped off with another meter of polished metal to make it near-impossible to climb.